 A coach hire business was later run from Portland Road, and there may have once been a garage on Belle Vue Terrace.

 The 1884 map of Malvern shows a building named Tintern House at this location.

 Next to Tintern House is a large house named Abbotsfield at 14 Abbey Road.
-During WWII this was probably requisitioned, as in the 1950s it was in government hands and being considered as a possible site for an automatic telephone exchange.
+During WWII this may have been requisitioned, as in the 1950s it was in government hands, and being considered as a possible site for an automatic telephone exchange.

 In 1956 the Malvern Electoral and Ratepayers Association had complained to the GPO Head Office in Birmingham about the slow Manual Exchange - concern was expressed about the long time taken to set up calls and customers sometimes being charged for this.

 The GPO's response was that they thought the service was adequate and there was no prospect of a new exchange for a considerable time ahead.

 In the event, the new telephone exchange was built in Albert Road South on the site of Southlea School.

 In 1861 (North) Abbotsfield was the home of Dublin born 'water cure' doctor James Loftus Marsden and his family.
 Dr Marsden then ran a water cure practice at Hardwicke House and Elmsdale further along Abbey Road (see below).